domainsofapp/domainsofapp.github.io/README.md

 See more: GitHub Pages

-I used to pay ~$10/year to register and own the following custom domain in the Domain Name System (DNS):
+I used to pay approx. $10/year to register and own the following custom domain in the Domain Name System (DNS):

 https://www.domainsofapplicability.com/